strongloop/strong-supervisor/README.md

 ### Logging

-Supervisor can optionally direct the output of a detached daemon to a file, but it is not recommended to use node's stdio for logging, for several reasons:

-1. Node process stdout and stderr are synchronous, robust node servers should not use synchronous APIs.
-2. The file is never reopened, so it cannot be rotated.
-3. The output lacks the conventional log format (time stamps, facilities, etc.).

-Use a log system such as Winston or Bunyan.
+Supervisor collects the stdout and stderr of itself and its workers, and writes it to stdout, by default.
+It is possible to redirect this to a file, or a file per process with the use of the `%p` (process ID) and `%w` (worker ID) expansions in the log file name option.

+The log file can be rotated with `SIGUSR2`, see Signal Handling below.

 ### PID file